Practical and scalable simulations of non-Markovian stochastic processes and temporal networks with individual node properties

-However, real-world systems, and in particular systems characterized by hidden states, often exhibit memory, and therefore, generalizations have been sought.
-Hidden Markov models (HMMs) are an important class of Markov models that assume that the system dynamics depend on both observable and unobservable or \emph{hidden} states~\cite{rabiner1986introduction}.
-At its essence, an HMM is a mixture model that encodes information about visible states (observations) and hidden states (the internal state of a system).
+From a computational point of view, an advantage of using the Markovian assumption is that stochastic systems can be simulated using exact algorithms, such as the seminal Gillespie stochastic algorithm~\cite{gillespie1976general,gillespie1977exact}, which generates statistically correct trajectories for a stochastic system of equations with constant reaction rates.
+The Gillespie algorithm is computationally more efficient than alternative simulation methods such as agent-based models with constant time increments~\cite{figueredo2014comparing}, and therefore, has been extensively used~\cite{arkin1998stochastic,martinez2010messenger, thomas2019probabilistic,pelissier2020computational,vestergaard2015temporal,sun2020stochastic}.
+However, real-world systems, particularly those comprising non-elementary reaction events that encapsulate multiple intermediate reaction steps, often exhibit dynamics that appear to have memory when viewed through observable states alone.
+To better model such systems, algorithmic generalizations of the Gillespie algorithm have been proposed.
+One such generalization involves Hidden Markov Models (HMMs), which, while still Markovian in their full state space, introduce hidden states that help capture longer-range dependencies in the observed data~\cite{rabiner1986introduction}.
+At their core, HMMs are mixture models that encode both visible (observable) and hidden (latent) states, allowing the system to model more complex stochastic behavior.
 HMMs have been extensively used to model sequences, where the decomposition into observable and unobservable states captures dependencies between consecutive measurements in a sequence.
-Besides modeling biological sequence~\cite{yoon2009hidden}, HMMs have been used for speech recognition~\cite{rose1996hidden}, economics~\cite{nguyen2015hidden}, and climate modeling~\cite{bracken2014hidden}.
-A drawback, however, is that HMMs require a larger number of parameters than simple Markov models and require computationally expensive learning or inference algorithms.
-Furthermore, the hidden intermediate states might be difficult to interpret phenomenologically.
+Besides modeling biological sequences~\cite{yoon2009hidden}, HMMs have been used for speech recognition~\cite{rose1996hidden}, economics~\cite{nguyen2015hidden}, and climate modeling~\cite{bracken2014hidden}.
+A drawback, however, is that HMMs require more parameters than simple Markov models and necessitate computationally expensive learning and inference algorithms.
+Furthermore, the hidden intermediate states can be difficult to interpret phenomenologically.

 Despite their elegance, the Gillespie algorithm and HMMs might not be good modeling choices for real-world systems exhibiting strong non-Markovian behavior, such as quantum devices~\cite{white2020demonstration}, polymer reactions~\cite{guerin2012non}, molecular dynamics~\cite{ayaz2021non, vroylandt2022likelihood, lickert2020modeling}, biochemical reactions in single cells~\cite{bratsun2005delay, stumpf2017stem}, RNA transcription~\cite{cao2020analytical}, neuronal firing~\cite{baddeley1997responses}, social interactions~\cite{jiang2013calling,zhao2011social}, human activity patterns~\cite{barabasi2005origin}, or earthquakes~\cite{corral2004long}, just to cite a few.
 In these cases, non-Markovian frameworks are necessary.
 However, non-Markovian stochastic processes are notoriously difficult to investigate, and exact analytical solutions have only been found for very simple problems, such as computing stationary levels of a one-gene system~\cite{wang2020analytical}.
 In most other cases, their study relies on expensive numerical simulations.